Appel highlighted in Houston Chronicle feature

 John P. Cooke, MD, PhD, was interviewed for an article in The Philadelphia Inquirer about the University of Pennsylvania’s mRNA intellectual property.
 Cooke provided insight on the potential of the mRNA platform and how the current platform used in the Covid-19 mRNA vaccines differs from others that exist but haven’t yet been used in a commercialized product.

-S. Wesley Long, MD, PhD, was interviewed by ABC News for a story on the low levels of testing possibly hiding a COVID wave in Texas.
-The story can be read at this link.
 Long also was interviewed by CNN for a story about studies showing the BA.4 and BA.5 omicron subvariants appearing to escape antibodies among individuals who’ve had previous COVID-19 and omicron infections, as well as those who have been fully vaccinated and boosted.
 The story can be read at this link.
-The Associated Press also reached out to Long for an interview on individuals now being susceptible to multiple COVID-19 infections.

 Cesar A. Arias, MD, PhD, provided expert comment for an article on monkeypox and current vaccine developments.
 The resulting article is on the Genetic Engineering & Biotechnology News site, and he is identified as co-director of the Center for Infectious Disease at Houston Methodist.